Meaning of Esquatak

 If you have an interest in local history, antiques, genealogy, preservation of structures, cemeteries or other historic features, please consider joining Esquatak to support our effort to promote an appreciation for our heritage and preserve at least some of the past for the future.
 More information is provided on the "Membership Application," which may be downloaded, completed, and returned to the address at the top of the application with a check for the appropriate membership dues.

 We welcome your reactions to the WEB Site for the Historical Society of Esquatak.
 Comments or questions about Esquatak should be sent to Marianne Carner.
-Suggestions that would help us to improve the WEB Site should be sent to the Webmaster.
-The WEB Site was lasted updated on September 3, 2017.
+Suggestions that would help us to improve the Website should be sent via the contact form.
+This Website was lasted updated on October 19, 2018.

 Welcome to the Web Site for the Historical Society of Esquatak.
 Esquatak was founded in 1971 by residents of the towns of Schodack and Nassau, Rensselaer County, New York.
 The overall mission of the society is to identify and preserve the historic resources of these towns.
 All are welcome to join.
 The Society is a not-for-profit, educational organization chartered by the New York State Education Department.
 Oversight is provided by a board of trustees that is elected by the membership.
 Activities include lectures/presentations, tours and other educational programs.

 A slideshow of photos of historic sites in the

 Towns of Nassau and Schodack is shown below: